rxreact/signal-connect/README.md

 yarn add @rxreact/signal-connect
 ```

-RxJS and React are peer dependencies and need to be installed seperately
+RxJS and React are peer dependencies and need to be installed separately

 ## Usage